Using oil on your skin - here's the low down!

 Should we use the same plants oils on the face as on the body?

 No. As the skin on the face is thinner, and more prone to the signs of ageing (this is because it is uncovered and open to the elements at all times), it needs more absorbable oils than those used on the body.
 Also people don’t generally want to have a thick oil on the face that takes a long time to absorb.
 Oils such as sweet almond oil, grapeseed oil and olive oil are too thick for the face but are perfect for the body.
 They are excellent carrier oils to massage essential oils into the body for absorption into the skin.
 They are fine to use on the face if they are used as cleansing oils or masks.
 The best oils for adding moisture to the face are Argan and Rosehip.
 They absorb quickly adding vitamins, minerals, essential fatty acids and antioxidants to the skin, giving it a natural plumpness.
-Holos Love Your Skin Anti-ageing facial oil is made with Argan Oil and we’ll have some lovely new products that contain rosehip coming soon.
+Holos Love Your Skin Anti-ageing facial oil is made with Argan Oil and we also have a lovely new products that contain Rosehip: This is More Multi-use Plant Oil.

 Should people with oily skin avoid using oil on their face?

 No. Everyone should use oil on their face as we lose oil in our skin as it ages and we need to replace it to maintain good skin health.
 There are certain oils however that you should avoid if you have oily skin.
 Mineral oils won’t absorb and will sit on the skin.
 They can block pores so need to be avoided by those with oily skin or large open pores.
 Thicker oils like sweet almond and olive oil should also be avoided unless being removed straight away (perhaps if you are using the oil as a cleansing oil) as these too can sit on the skin and block pores.
 However Argan oil is perfect for oily skin and will absorb and in fact help balance out the oil levels in the skin.